telerik/report-server-docs/data-alerts-management.md

     -   {StartTime} - start time of the report document generation

-    -   {StartTimeShort} - start time of the report document generation formatted with the **short time pattern** of the operating system

-    -   {StartTimeLong} - start time of the report document generation formatted with the **long time pattern** of the operating system

     -   {StartDate} - start date of the report document generation formatted with the **short date pattern** of the operating system

-    -   {StartDateLong} - start date of the report document generation formatted with the **long date pattern** of the operating system

     -   {EndTime} - end time of the report document generation

-    -   {EndTimeShort} - end time of the report document generation formatted with the **short time pattern** of the operating system

-    -   {EndTimeLong} - end time of the report document generation formatted with the **long time pattern** of the operating system

     -   {EndDate} - end date of the report document generation formatted with the **short date pattern** of the operating system.

-    -   {EndDateLong} - end date of the report document generation formatted with the **long date pattern** of the operating system

     -   {ExecutionTime} - elapsed time for the report document generation

-    -   {ExecutionTimeDays} - elapsed time for the report document generation in **days**

-    -   {ExecutionTimeHours} - elapsed time for the report document generation in **hours**

-    -   {ExecutionTimeMinutes} - elapsed time for the report document generation in **minutes**

-    -   {ExecutionTimeSeconds} - elapsed time for the report document generation in **seconds**

-    -   {ExecutionTimeMilliseconds} - elapsed time for the report document generation in **milliseconds**

     -   {@\[ReportParameter.Name\]} - the value of the specified by the \[ReportParameter.Name\] report parameter used when running the scheduling task.
         Note: The \[ReportParameter.Name\] placeholder stands for the actual name of the report parameter.
 The list of all possible report parameters that can be used in the mail template is available through the *variables* dropdown in the Kendo editor.